openkruise/website/blog/en-us/blog3.md

 ## Summary

 This blog post introduces UnitedDeployment, a new workload which helps managing application spread over multiple domains (in arbitrary clusters).
-By reading this post, I wish readers would understand that UnitedDeployment does more than just evenly distributing Pods over AZs, which can be done more efficiently by using the new Pod Topology Spread Constraint APIs in Kubernetes 1.16 if it is the only user concern.
+It does more than just evenly distributing Pods over AZs, which can be done more efficiently by using the new Pod Topology Spread Constraint APIs in Kubernetes 1.16 if it is the only user concern.